grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 As Hemi strained to hold himself in place and support Bastian in his, he began to doubt his own words.
 Maybe this was one of those times when the boat was not going to come back upright.
 And even if it did, coming upright could always be the motion that set off one of the magnetic warheads.
 Cassandra had been reduced to whimpering on the deck below them, though they could hear that Owen had made his way over to her and was telling her things in a low voice they could not hear but clearly had a reassuring tone.
 Bastian just kept saying "fuck!" every few seconds, with more and more frustration.

-Captain Percy lay against the starboard wall.
+Percy lay against the starboard wall.
 She spat, and her intuitive expectation gleaned from years of experience that she would watch it arc to the deck was defied by gravity, which pulled the brown glop back against the side of the ship.

-But as she was the first to feel the boat go wrong, Captain Percy was also the first to feel it begin to right itself.
+But as she was the first to feel the boat go wrong, Percy was also the first to feel it begin to right itself.
 There was the slightest relaxing of the angle, she could feel a tiny bit more pressure from the deck through her boots, and somehow she knew it was the beginning of a more substantive movement.
 The _Prospect_ was telling her she was coming back up.

 At first it was just a slow rotation, but then it gathered speed and soon the control room was whipped up into the air, and then came back again as the _Prospect_ found its upright footing.